azegas/iamjunior-home-service/README.md

 3. npx json-server --watch data/db.json --port 8000

 # DONE bonus features
-- [x] implementing localstorage to save the fetched data for the first time visit
 - [x] Mimicking loading functionality - fetching what is "static" quickly, fetching businesses with setTimeout to imitate loading, so the user is aware, that he will get some information soon.
 Not having a long initial loading screen.
 - [x] json server to to mimic and provide fake data
 - [x] active class both in menu and in service search